Health Insurance Tax Credits and the Government Shutdown: What to Know

 - Data show the tax credits have helped make coverage more affordable for a range of people, including the self-employed, small business owners, and those who lack access to employer or other coverage.

-Congressional Democrats have made it clear they will not approve a temporary spending bill unless Republicans also agree to extend these enhanced credits and reverse scheduled Medicaid cuts.
+Congressional Democrats made it clear they would not approve a temporary spending bill unless Republicans also agreed to extend these enhanced credits and reverse scheduled Medicaid cuts.

 “In just days, tens of millions of Americans will see their health care costs rise sharply because of the failure to extend Affordable Care Act tax credits.
 It’s happening at a time when the cost of living is already too high.”

-While some Republicans acknowledge the popularity of the tax credits, many reject the notion of tying any extension of them and/or any rollback of Medicaid cuts to a stopgap funding deal.
+While some Republicans have acknowledged the popularity of the tax credits, many rejected the notion of tying any extension of them and/or any rollback of Medicaid cuts to a stopgap funding deal.

 Vice President JD Vance said in a Fox News interview, “I will go to the Capitol right now to discuss premium support for the Affordable Care Act with Chuck Schumer and Senate Democrats, but only after they have reopened the government.”